 Find Cheap SR-22 Auto Insurance Quotes

-The table of insurers below compares auto insurance quotes for a 30-year-old man without SR-22 coverage against a 30-year-old man with SR-22 coverage and a DUI (driving under the influence) charge, along with the premium increase in rates for each insurer.
+The table below compares auto insurance quotes for a 30-year-old man without SR-22 coverage against a 30-year-old man with SR-22 coverage and a DUI (driving under the influence) charge, along with the premium increase in rates for each insurer.

 Our analysis of four providers found that the average cost of auto insurance in Texas is $982 per year and that rates in the state typically increase by 75% after a DUI.
 So, for this example driver, their rates would increase to $1,718 per year after a DUI that required them to obtain an SR-22 insurance policy.

-To get cheaper rates for SR-22 insurance in Texas, we recommend starting by comparing quotes for multiple insurers.
+To get cheaper rates for SR-22 insurance in Texas, we recommend comparing quotes for multiple insurers.
 Since each insurance company evaluates drivers differently, you can help ensure you receive your best rates by getting competing quotes.

-When getting an SR-22 insurance quote, make sure to ask about all discounts an insurer offers.
+When getting an SR-22 insurance quote, make sure to ask about discounts an insurer offers.
 There are some that you can only qualify for based on your vehicle or driving record, but others, such as defensive driver course discounts, you can obtain by completing some simple steps.

 What is SR-22 insurance in Texas?